-It is essential for an LPA to be registered before it comes into action which can be done on the GOV.UK website.
+An LPA needs to be registered before it comes into action which can be done on the GOV.UK website.
 Registering a POA will cost £82 unless you get either a reduction or an exemption.
 Please note that if you are applying for a personal welfare LPA and a financial affairs LPA together, the cost will be £164.

 This can be done by:

 - The person making the application for the LPA, in other words the doner.

 - The person who will have LPA, in other words the attorney.